Welcome to Web Concepts!

 Uniform Interface is based on a large and growing set of specifications.
 These specifications establish the shared concepts that everybody can build upon.
 One example for how this works is HTTP/1.1 Caching, which defines 5 HTTP Header Fields, 7 HTTP Warn Codes, and 12 HTTP Cache Directives.

-The best way to explore Web Concepts is to use one of these two starting points:
+The best way to explore Web Concepts is to use one of these starting points:

-- Specifications, listing 243 specifications in 6 specification series (JSON)
+- Exploring the Specifications, listing 273 specifications in 6 specification series (JSON)

 Web Concepts is openly managed on GitHub; feel free to fork, contribute, comment, or raise issues.
 The site is generated from structured information representing the individual specifications, with the build process currently being based on XSLT and Jekyll.
 If you are just interested in the data, read about the JSON representations of Web Concepts.